pagutierreza/Applied-Data-Science-Capstone/Week 1/Introduction.md

  4. Geographic data of Toronto's neighbourhoods.

  ### Average commercial rental cost in Toronto.
  This information will be obtained by using Selenium to scrape commecial rent webpages.
 The search will be based in Toronto, and no further analysis will be made to determine how appropiate the venue might be for a restaurant.
-The goal is to get a baseline of how much it costs to rent a commercial venue in each neighbourhood in Toronto.
+The goal is to get a baseline of how much it costs to rent a commercial venue in each neighbourhood of Toronto.

  ### Population description of each neighbourhood.
  This information will be obtained from the 2016 Toronto Census, readily available from Toronto's government page.